yerazunis/bzerker/README.md

 configuation into unique numbered states is perfectly valid.
 Similarly, ACTIONs are "blind" - any numbering of possible actions to take, starting at 0, will work.
-Right now, sparse ACTIONS are permitted (via the MASK vector) but STATEs are still dense.
+Right now, sparse ACTIONS are permitted (via the MASK vector) but STATEs are still dense and still use storage.

 Because of the extreme simplicity of the algorithm, it is wicked fast to run any particular instance of STATE and get